ibm-cloud-docs/blockchain-sw-213/internal/blockchain_images.md

   ```
   {:codeblock}

 2. You need TLS certificates and keys to secure communication between your the console and your node.
-Create a folder that you will use to the TLS material. and change into that directory.
+Create a folder that you will use for the TLS material and change into that directory.
   ```
   mkdir peer0.org1-proxy-certs
   cd peer0.org1-proxy-certs
   ```
   {:codeblock}

-  This folder will be mounted in the gRPC web proxy container in a latest ste
+  This folder will be mounted in the gRPC web proxy container in a later step.

 3. In a production environment, you would use the TLS certificates that secure the domain name of your deployment environment.
 For this example, we will generate self signed certificates using the OpenSSL tool.